abcpaem/tdd-cinema-seating-challenge/README.md

 The user will:
 - Look at the seating plan.
 - Request a maximum of 3 tickets.
-- Wait for the system to allocate the seats if they are available.
+- Wait for the system to allocate the seats.
 - View the allocated tickets.

-The following flow diagram will show the steps followed to allocate tickets:
+The following flow diagram will show in more detail the steps followed to allocate tickets:

 <img src="/docs/FlowchartDiagram.png" width="500">